Product set growth in virtual subgroups of mapping class groups: Growth in acylindrically hyperbolic groups

-As in the quasi-tree case, this means that if we have a collection of subgroups that each act acylindrically on one of a collection of hyperbolic spaces, such that all the constants involved are bounded, and for each relevant subset we can quickly generate a loxodromic element in one of these actions, then this will give us our desired uniform product set growth.
+As in the quasi-tree case, this means that if we have a collection of subgroups that each act acylindrically on one of a collection of hyperbolic spaces, such that all the constants involved are bounded, and for each symmetric generating set of a subgroup we can quickly generate a loxodromic element in one of these actions, then this will give us our desired uniform product set growth.